Research & Quality

-The Department of Community Health and Family Medicine is comprised of offices including Main Street, Haile Plantation, Hampton Oaks, Eastside, Jonesville and Old Town.
+The Department of Community Health and Family Medicine is comprised of offices including Main Street, Haile Plantation, Springhill, Eastside, Jonesville and Old Town.
 In addition, the Department also oversees all clinical activities at the University of Florida, Student Health Care Center.
 Our research team has the facilities, recruitment accessibility and faculty experience that is ideal for conducting a wide variety of clinical research.

 The research division within the Department has been in existence since 1986.
 We are competent in a wide variety of clinical trials and focus our efforts in studies in phase III and IV.
 The demographic and pathophysiologic diversity of our patients gives us a database rich with potential subjects.